Can My Husband-Wife Business Elect to be Qualified Joint Venture?

 What are the Community Property States?

-All states have laws related to division of property, most commonly in a divorce; each state is either a "community property" or "equitable distribution" state.
+All states have laws related to the division of property, most commonly in a divorce; each state is either a "community property" or "equitable distribution" state.
 In community property states, all property acquired during the marriage is divided equally.
 Only nine states have community property laws: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.

 How Does a QJV Work for Same-sex Spouses?